ivica3730k/azure-functions-wsgi/README.md

 Docker is the easiest way to test http azure functions locally, as it will take care of all the dependencies for you.
 Simply run the provided docker-compose file and your functions will be auto-detected and deployed.
+Docker-compose is set up with a volume, so any changes you make to the code will be automatically reflected in the container.

+To run the docker-compose file, simply run `docker-compose up` in the root directory.

 ### Using Azure Functions Core Tools

-Install the neccessary tools using `npm install -g azure-functions-core-tools@4 --unsafe-perm true` and then run `func start` to start the functions.
+Install the neccessary tools using `npm install -g azure-functions-core-tools@4 --unsafe-perm true` and then run `func host start` to start the functions.
 Make sure you have your python environment activated before running the functions and that you have installed all the dependencies using `pip install -r requirements.txt`.